mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 >
 > **Description**
 >
-> Create a new function with the specified arguments and properties.
-Note: this is an experimental feature, and the following requirements must be met:
+> Create a new function with the specified arguments and properties. __Note:__ this is an experimental feature, so the following requirements must be met before running a `CREATE FUNCTION` query.
 >
 > - `ksql.experimental.features.enabled` is set to `true`
 > - You are running KSQL on GraalVM